jeroenrinzema/universal-name-translator/README.md

 ## Getting started

 Currently, it is only possible to get the binaries from the source.
-Clone or download this project and install the binaries by running `go build .`.
+Clone or download this project and install the binaries by running `go build .`

-Once build you could start translating by executing the CLI and passing the input that you want to be translated as arguments.
+Once built you could start translating by executing the CLI and passing the input that you want to be translated as arguments.

 ```bash
 $ ./universal-name-translator Uhura